Leeft/Star-Citizen-WebGL-Map/README.md

 If you want to discuss anything related to this map, please go to [my forum thread](https://forums.robertsspaceindustries.com/discussion/54931/browser-based-3d-system-map-early-wip).

-Second release, March 2014 by [Daughter of Sol (Shiari)](https://forums.robertsspaceindustries.com/profile/51803/Shiari)
+Third release, March 2014 by [Daughter of Sol (Shiari)](https://forums.robertsspaceindustries.com/profile/51803/Shiari)